Logo BET BETTER PRO TERMINAL

 • Totals reflect pace and offensive or defensive efficiency.

-• Player props reflect minutes, usage, and role.
+• Player props reflect minutes, usage, and individual role.

 Best way to use Bet Better's NBA pages together